wayneIBM/vpc-on-classic/errors.md

 Public images cannot be added, modified, or deleted.

 ## invalid_generation_parameter
-**Message**: The generation query parameter must be set to 1.
+**Message**: The generation query parameter is invalid.

-For versions on and after 5/31/2019, the 'generation' query parameter must be set to 1 to allow VPC API requests for use with generation 1 compute resources.
+For versions on and after 5/31/2019, the 'generation' query parameter must be set to 1 to allow VPC API requests for use with generation 1 compute resources and set to 2 to allow VPC API requests for use with generation 2 compute resources.

 How to set the generation parameter